 Essentially, you are just renting the car for an agreed time, and it’s easy to change cars afterwards.
 The payments may end up even lower than a personal contract purchase.

-Suitable if: You have enough for the deposit, want to keep monthly payments low and don’t mind that the car is never yours.
+Is a personal lease for you?
+It could be if you have enough for the deposit, want to keep monthly payments as low as possible and don’t mind that the car is never yours.